What is a storm?

 Met Office Email Alerts

-There is a Met Office App available via the app store or google store that will provide you with up-to-date information on weather warnings.
+There is a Met Office app available via the app store or google store that will provide you with up-to-date information on weather warnings.

 There are also several other apps that can be useful during a storm for example, Power Track App